 When you finish your research and are ready to present your defense you need to follow the instructions below:

 The submission of the dissertation is the last step in the program leading to the award of an advanced degree.
 All dissertations submitted in fulfillment of requirements for advanced degrees at UCI must conform to certain University regulations and specifications with regard to format and method of preparation.

 The standards and procedures manual for writing and submitting thesis/dissertations is available here:

 Students are encouraged to attend the quarterly information sessions that discuss manuscript preparation and filing procedures.

 Doctoral programs must be completed in seven calendar years from the date of admission.

-- Form your Doctoral Committee, which comprises 3 U.C.
+- Form your doctoral committee, which comprises three U.C.
 Academic Senate members.

-- Inform EECS graduate office, Amy Pham, in EH 2201 the time and place with a copy of your abstract (one paragraph describing your presentation) at least one week before the date of your defense.
+- Inform EECS graduate office, Marisa Mendoza, in EH 2201 the time and place with a copy of your abstract (one paragraph describing your presentation) at least one week before the date of your defense.